executablebooks/sphinx-design/docs/cards.md

 :link: https://example.com
 :link-alt: example.com

-The entire card can be clicked to navigate to <https://example.com>.
+The entire card can be clicked to navigate to `https://example.com`.

-For **external** link cards, if you do not provide `link-alt`, the URL will be used as the text of the link.
-Using URLs as link text makes it harder for disabled people and for search engines to digest your web page, so it's best to provide link text via the `link-alt` option.
 :::

 :::{card} Clickable Card (internal)
 :link: cards-clickable
 :link-type: ref

 The entire card can be clicked to navigate to the `cards-clickable` reference target.

-For **internal** link cards, it's unnecessary to provide `link-alt`.
-The name of the section that you are referencing will be used as the link's accessible name.
-For example, this card references `cards-clickable`, so the link title will be "Clickable cards" (same as the section heading).
-If you wish to use a different title for the link, you can provide `link-alt` and it will take precedence.
 :::

-Note: you cannot add additional links to the clickable card, neither in the card title nor in the card body.
-The entire card becomes a single link to the destination you specify, which overrides any other links inside the card.

 `````{dropdown-syntax}